Auspicus/guestware/README.md

   parintGuestID: 123456789
 })
 .then(function (response) {
-  // By default, we are returned a raw string response and a parsed version
-  // If you would like to clean up your response, use the formatResponse function
-  // This will map response nodes to a key in a new object var formattedResponse = instance.formatResponse(response.parsed, {
+  // Here we are going to format a list of response data into a nice clean array var formattedResponse = instance.formatResponse(response.parsed, {
-    $$liTagName: 'virtual_GuestRewardTransactionAndDetails' #the tag name of list item,
+    $$liTagName: 'virtual_GuestRewardTransactionAndDetails', // #tag name of list item
-    GuestID: 'id' #from GuestID on each of the responses,
+    GuestID: 'id',
-    Description: 'desc' #from Description on each of the responses });
+    Description: 'desc'
+  });
   console.log(formattedResponse);
   // [
   //   {
-  //     id: '123456789',
+  //     id: '123456789' #from GuestID of this reward,
-  //     desc: 'A description specific to this reward'
+  //     desc: 'A description specific to this reward' #from Description of this reward
   //   },
   //   {
   //     id: '123456789',